School Parents

 All our pupils have a fundamental right to be protected from harm – and we have a pastoral responsibility for the children and young people in our school.
 The safety of each child is of paramount importance and overrides all other considerations.

-If you are concerned about a child – or if an allegation has been made to you against a member of staff or volunteer – you should immediately report this to our Designated Safeguarding Lead (DSL), Claire Smart (Headteacher).
-In Claire’s absence, report to the Deputy DSL Fin O’Driscoll or Sheena Lee.
+If you are concerned about a child – or if an allegation has been made to you against a member of staff or volunteer – you should immediately report this to our Designated Safeguarding Lead (DSL), Richard Smith (Headteacher).
+In Richard’s absence, report to the Deputy DSL’s Fin O’Driscoll or Shleena Lee.

 Read our Child Protection Policy